OpenPrinting/openprinting.github.io/_posts/2026-05-30-OpenPrinting News - Opportunity Open Source 4.0.md

 As in the other years we want to motivate students (and also professors and researchers) to learn about free and open-source software and to join the community of developers and contributors.
 Not only coding and debugging can be contributed, but also designers, technical authors, evangelists, … are highly welcome.

 And to make this event really great, we need your contributions: Talks, panels, workshops, demo tables, lightning talks ...
-Show us how you are contributing to free and open-source software, how you make our lifes better with it, You do not need to be a coder. also sessions about documentation, design, community, success stories, ... are highly welcome.
+Show us how you are contributing to free and open-source software, how you make our lives better with it, You do not need to be a coder. also sessions about documentation, design, community, success stories, ... are highly welcome.

 **Our [Call for Proposals](https://events.canonical.com/event/154/abstracts/) is open!
 Until July 3, 2026!**